status-im/specs/status-whisper-mailserver-spec.md

 Received envelopes MUST be passed through the Whisper envelope pipelines so that they are picked up by registered filters and passed to subscribers.

 For a requester, to know that all messages have been sent by mailserver, it SHOULD handle P2P Request Complete code (`0x7d`).
-This code is followed by a list with:
+This code is followed by the following parameters:

 ```
 [ RequestID, LastEnvelopeHash, Cursor ]